productinfo/play-charts-gallery/README.md

 **`ChartsGalleryCommonViewController`** is the base for all the chart view controllers, contains some basic chart setup code that is applied to each chart, which sets its datasource and background color, makes the legend visible, and enables panning and zooming.
 It is a subclass of `SPUGalleryManagedChartViewController`.

-**`SPUGalleryManagedChartViewController`** is a class which manages a ShinobiChart, tearing it down when the view is removed from the view hierarchy, and restoring it when it reappears.
-(We do this because of the large number of charts in this project; if you've only got one or two charts in your app you should be able to leave your chart in memory.)
+**`SPUGalleryManagedChartViewController`** is a class which manages a ShinobiChart, tearing it down when the view controller is removed from its parent, and restoring it when it reappears.
+(We do this because of the large number of charts in **shinobiplay**; if you've only got one or two charts in your app you should be able to leave your chart in memory.)

 The group **DataSources** contains several base classes for data sources: